 All trees within Dekalb Historic districts need a certificate of appropriateness, as well as a letter from the arborist.
 Any questions can be directed to David Cullison (404) 371-2247 email@example.com

 Duluth values trees and vegetation, and believes that the presence of trees enhances the quality of life of the citizens of Duluth.
 E-mail the date of removal, DBH of the tree, an arborist letter and site map to our contact in Duluth at the City of Duluth, Permitter Carol Hill Chill@duluthga.net

 Private property owners are allowed to remove trees on their property without a permit in Dunwoody, UNLESS the tree removal is part of a larger construction project, or when a healthy tree exists in a city stream buffer, however, they ask that residents fill out a form telling the city about the removal, so that property owners and the city can be aware of the codes and ordinances surrounding tree removal.

-Hapeville does not need a tree removal permit, as such, but does require that you call Lemuel Eubanks, Water/Sewer Coordinator in the Department of Community Services, and the Police department and ask for Rick Glavosek for street closures, give them the specs and wait for a callback to confirm the tree removal or street closure.
+Hapeville does not need a tree removal permit, as such, but does require that you call Lemuel Eubanks, Water/Sewer Coordinator in the Department of Community Services, and the Police department.

 You must obtain a permit for all trees on a one-acre or greater lot, and for all specimen trees, which are trees over 27″ in diameter.

 A permit must be obtained for the removal of any tree.
 If the canopy coverage is pruned more than 35%, additional planting is necessary.
-Contact Michael Barnett to notify him of your intentions.
+Contact Sandra Dewitt (770-206-1568) to notify her of your intentions.
 In the case of fallen trees or hazardous trees an attached photo may be acceptable to begin work.